 There are two main ways to install the Futhark compiler: using a precompiled tarball or compiling from source.
 Both methods are discussed below.
 If you are using Linux, see Installing Futhark on Linux.
-If you are using Windows, make sure to read Setting up Futhark on Windows.
-If you are using macOS, read Using OpenCL or CUDA.
+If you are using Windows, see read Setting up Futhark on Windows.
+If you are using macOS, see Using OpenCL or CUDA.